 The Elephant Orphanage at Pinnewalla is a popular visit for children and adults alike for watching the 60 babies being cared for.
 Also Lanugala Minneriya, Gal Oya, Kandulla and Kanneliya.

 Leopards - Yala has the largest leopard population in the world and since 2002 the breeding season has resulted in a growing population of leopards.
 If you are very lucky you will also see some at Horton Plains and Sinharaja Kanneliya.
 Leopards tend to come out from their hiding February to June when water levels are low.

 Crocodiles - are in abundance at Bundala, Yala but they can be hard to spot amongst the mud or on the tanks meniscus.
 You will see close-ups of baby crocodiles in the fresh water banks of Bentota river, especially around Christmas time.

 Turtles - Turtle Conservation Project can be found all around the South & South west coasts.
 Some are working farms and will gladly let you join in, whilst Kosgoda, Rekawa Beach, east of Tangalle, Bundala and Unawatuna are more commercial and have a visiting centre.

 Whales - The Blue whale and Sperm whale can be seen on the North West coast (a breeding ground), Mirissa and Welligama areas, and off the East coast of Trincomalee, one of their mating and calving zones.
 We are currently sourcing a well established guide for trips but these are still underdeveloped tourist regions.
-We can arrange a whale and dolphin watching trip as part of a deep fishing excursion from Mirissa bay- just ask our consultants.
+We can arrange a whale and dolphin watching trip as part of a deep fishing excursion from Mirissa bay- just ask our Travel Consultants.